 Proteins in breast milk are in a different form than those found in cow’s milk and are especially made for baby’s tummy to easily digest.
 In fact, just about everything in breast milk is made to suit baby’s nutritional needs for optimal growth and development*.
 Learn more about your baby's digestive system now.

-3. Breast milk contains antibodies that protect your baby
+3. Breast milk contains naturally protective factors for baby

 4. Breast milk actually changes to keep up with baby